We partner with these organisations who are helping their community to love food and hate waste.

 The Centre for Sustainability (C4S) helps communities and organisations transform and enhance their sustainability goals.
 The $24,300 project will see Cleanaway and Love Food Hate Waste working together to develop and pilot a primary school education program on food waste.
 This will form part of the existing kNOw Waste Education Program and support future school education on the environmental, social, and economic impacts of food waste, while also promoting Love Food Hate Waste ‘Food Smart Schools’ resources in primary schools across NSW.

-Feedback Organic Recovery, a community organisation based in the Hunter Region of NSW, converts food waste from local cafes and households into compost and uses it to grow food for the local community and run a variety of urban agricultural projects.
-The $20,000 project will see Feedback Organic Recovery, the University of Newcastle and Love Food Hate Waste working together to foster the next generation of food waste avoidance champions.
-The project will give university students a platform to pitch - and bring to life - their innovative food waste avoidance projects.
+Feedback Organic Recovery is a community organisation based in the Hunter Region that converts food waste from local cafes and households into compost and runs a variety of urban agricultural projects.
+The $20,000 project saw Feedback Organic Recovery, the University of Newcastle and Love Food Hate Waste working together to foster the next generation of food waste avoidance champions.
+The project gave university students a platform to bring their innovative food waste avoidance ideas to life and included a podcast series called Feedback Loop, featuring conversations with changemakers on the value of circular food systems.

 Grow it Local is a community-powered platform encouraging households to grow, share and eat locally grown food.
 Knowing where your food comes from and the energy taken to grow it makes people appreciate their food more and waste less of it.
 The $50,000 partnership will enable Grow it Local to work with communities to connect growing their own food with avoiding waste it through workshops, online events and other activities to develop skills in the garden and beyond.